drdhaval2785/sanskrit_data/README.md

     - Rather than a simple tree, we end up with a Directed Acyclic Graph (DAG) of Annotation objects.
 - JSON schema mindmap [here](https://drive.mindmup.com/map?state=%7B%22ids%22:%5B%220B1_QBT-hoqqVbHc4QTV3Q2hjdTQ%22%5D,%22action%22:%22open%22,%22userId%22:%22109000762913288837175%22%7D) (Updated as needed).
 - The data containers are in a separate sanskrit_data module - so that it can be extracted and used outside this server.

+## Python data containers and utilities
+- For each JSON schema, we have a python class, at the root of which there is the generic JsonObject class with a lot of utilities.
+We define a hierarchy of classes so as to share validation and other code specific to certain data classes.
+- **Separate Database-specific elements through an interface**.
+We should be able to easily switch to a different database.